-Understanding the stages of a compliance issue can help you navigate and resolve any violations efficiently.
-Here's a friendly guide to some of the different letters you may receive and how to address them.
+Receiving a compliance letter can feel stressful, but understanding the stages of the process can help you respond quickly and avoid fines.
+Here’s a guide to the different types of letters you may receive and what actions to take.

 Courtesy Compliance Notice